chris-horner/chris-horner.com/content/post/controllers-are-not-views.md

 }
 ```

-This lets your hold non-null, read only references to sub-Views that will get garbage collected at the correct time
+This lets you hold non-null, read only references to sub-Views that will get garbage collected at the correct time
 (so long as you manage what's holding on to the `Presenter`).
 Here's an example using RxJava to be trendy:

 ```kotlin